Adun History, Family Crest & Coats of Arms

 Some of the Adun family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Adun family to the New World and Oceana
+Migration of the Adun family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: the senior branch of the Edens who migrated to Maryland in the Colonies.
 They were from the West Auckland branch in Durham.
 The same branch produced the Lords Auckland in Ireland who were the 37th ranking nobles of Ireland.
 Individuals who arrived in North America included Alice Eden, who came to Boston in 1637.